bharathmohan195/hackerrak-problems-sol/README.md

 # hackerrak-problems-sol
-qustions solved in hackerrank
-This repository is about that "A collection of various approaches to solving HackerRank challenges, compiled during my ITT class."
+This repository is about that "A collection of various approaches to solving  challenges, compiled during my ITT class."